Inside Budapest’s Castle Labyrinth: Overpriced, Overhyped, or Oddly Fun?

 The Main Event: The Pitch-Black “Maze of Darkness”

 Finally, something that actually delivers.
 They kill all the lights.
 All of them.
-You’re left in absolute blackness, clinging to a cold, wet rope snaking along the wall.
+You’re left in absolute blackness, holding the thread they hand you at the entrance to this section, which runs along the wall and is the only help you get.

 The Insider’s Guide to Not Getting Lost (Or Ripped Off)